aoacc/arfleet-js/doc/doc.md

 - [] better errors from api

-[] provider: delete chunks that we don't have to keep because the deal never finalized
+[] provider: delete chunks that we don't have to keep because the deal never finalized [] clean the connection string from extra stuff and only leave host and port and known protocol - for security [] if some provider has been dead for a long while, don't contact them, even with other placements [] if the deal doesn't move for some time, fail it. same from provider side!

 what will we have to keep after the container is stored?